Bersey Electric Cab

 The Bersey Electric Cab (also known as the London Electrical Cab) was an early electric-powered vehicle and the first electric hackney carriage (black cab) in London.
-Developed by Walter Bersey, the vehicles had a top speed of up to 12 mph and could carry two passengers.
-An initial service of 12 cabs began on 19 August 1897 and a total of 77 were built, with a maximum of 75 in service at once.
+Developed by Walter Bersey and promoted by Harry Lawson and his Great Horseless Carriage Company, the vehicles had a top speed of up to 12 mph and could carry two passengers.
+An initial service of 12 cabs began on 19 August 1897, and a total of 77 were built, with a maximum of 75 in service at once.

 Bersey cabs were initially popular and were nicknamed "hummingbirds" for the sound they made and their distinctive livery.
 The vehicles suffered badly from wear in service owing to their heavy weight.
 This damaged the batteries and tyres, which were expensive to replace, and made their operation unprofitable.
-The cabs were withdrawn in August 1899 and electric hackney carriages did not return to the streets of London until the Nissan Dynamo was introduced in October 2019.
+The cabs were withdrawn in August 1899, and electric hackney carriages did not return to the streets of London until the Nissan Dynamo was introduced in October 2019.

 Design

-The Bersey cab was designed by Walter Bersey, an electrical engineer who had earlier constructed an electric-powered bus and van, as well as private cars.
-The cab was driven by a Johnson-Lundell electric motor, described variously as 3.5 or 8 horsepower or 2.2 kilowatts.
+The Bersey cab was designed by Walter Bersey, an electrical engineer who had earlier designed two electric-powered buses and a van, as well as private cars.
+The cab was driven by a Johnson-Lundell electric motor.
+The first versions (built 1897) had a 3.5 horsepower motor; later versions (1898) had 8 horsepower.
 Power was supplied by a bank of 40 grid-plate traction batteries with a total capacity of 170 ampere hours (assuming a 30 ampere demand).
 The batteries weighed 14 hundredweight (1568 lb) and, being delicate, were hung underneath the chassis on springs.
 Before going into service, the batteries were tested on Bersey's "shaking machine" to ensure they would stand up to the rigours of use.

 Speed was controlled by means of a lever that provided three options: 3 or 7 or 9 mph.
 Braking was activated by a foot pedal that disconnected the electrical drive circuit.
 The cab as a whole weighed 2 long ton and could carry two passengers.
-The range on a full charge was approximately 30–35 mi, barely sufficient for a day's work.
+The range on a full charge was approximately 30–35 mi.
+A tray of discharged batteries could be replaced at the depot with a tray of charged batteries in a couple of minutes.
+Charging was reported to take 3 hours.